 Just a few days after arriving at my first naval duty station (Roosevelt Roads, Puerto Rico), a beautiful woman (from a town close to the base) called me “skinny.”
 That was a wake-up call to me.
 It made me angry.
 It reminded me of all the bad memories of high school.
 I was tired of being embarrassed.
 I decided to do something about it.

-Since the navy base gym was really pathetic (consisting of one bench, one barbell, and one set of dumbbells, with no key to change weights), I stared doing calisthenics in my barracks.
+Since the navy base gym was really pathetic (consisting of one bench, one barbell, and one set of dumbbells, with no key to change weights), I started doing calisthenics in my barracks.
 I was completely ignorant of training vocabulary and methods.
 I didn’t even know what a set or a rep was.
 I had never heard of the terms.

 But through trial and error, I went from a skinny 155 pounds (I gained 10 pounds in boot camp) to over 200 pounds.
 And I did it in approximately 12 months.
 It was an amazing transformation, and it changed my life completely!